eea/eea.docker.plone/README.md

 The `data` container must have this directory marked as a volume, so it can be used by the `plone-instance` container, with a command like:

-    $ docker run --volumes-from <name_of_your_data_container> eeacms/zeoserver
+    $ docker run --volumes-from <name_of_your_data_container> eeacms/plone-instance

-The volumes from the `data` container will overwrite the contents of the directories inside the `zeoserver` container, in a similar way in which the `mount` command works.
-So, for example, if your data container has `/opt/zeoserver/var/filestorage` marked as a volume, running the above command will overwrite the contents of that folder in the `zeoserver` with whatever there is in the `data` container.
+The volumes from the `data` container will overwrite the contents of the directories inside the `plone-instance` container, in a similar way in which the `mount` command works.
+So, for example, if your data container has `/opt/plone/var/filestorage` marked as a volume, running the above command will overwrite the contents of that folder in the `plone` with whatever there is in the `data` container.

 The data container can also be easily [copied, moved and be reused between different environments](https://docs.docker.com/userguide/dockervolumes/#backup-restore-or-migrate-data-volumes).